adibyte95/Text-Generation-using-LSTM/README.md

 <br/>

 <h3>Tips to improve network performance: </h3>
-1.Predict fewer than 1,000 characters as output for a given seed.
+1.Predict fewer than 1,000 characters as output for a given seed.<br/>
-2.Remove all punctuation from the source text, and therefore from the models’ vocabulary.
+2.Remove all punctuation from the source text, and therefore from the models’ vocabulary.<br/>
-3.Try a one hot encoded for the input sequences.
+3.Try a one hot encoded for the input sequences.<br/>
-4.Train the model on padded sentences rather than random sequences of characters.
+4.Train the model on padded sentences rather than random sequences of characters.<br/>
-5.Increase the number of training epochs to 100 or many hundreds.
+5.Increase the number of training epochs to 100 or many hundreds.<br/>
-6.Add dropout to the visible input layer and consider tuning the dropout percentage.
+6.Add dropout to the visible input layer and consider tuning the dropout percentage.<br/>
-7.Tune the batch size, try a batch size of 1 as a (very slow) baseline and larger sizes from there.
+7.Tune the batch size, try a batch size of 1 as a (very slow) baseline and larger sizes from there.<br/>
-8.Add more memory units to the layers and/or more layers.
+8.Add more memory units to the layers and/or more layers.<br/>
-9.Experiment with scale factors (temperature) when interpreting the prediction probabilities.
+9.Experiment with scale factors (temperature) when interpreting the prediction probabilities.<br/>
 10.Change the LSTM layers to be “stateful” to maintain state across batches.<br/>